Pakistan, Maldives sign 6 MoUs to further consolidate bilateral ties

 The MoU for promotion of tourism was signed by

-Pakistan Tourism Development Corporation Chairman, Chaudhry
+Pakistan Tourism Development Corporation Chairman Chaudhry

-Abdul Ghafoor and Maldivian Minister for Tourism Promotion,
+Abdul Ghafoor and Maldivian Minister for Tourism Promotion

 Musa Zamir.

-The MoU for promotion of education was signed by Chairman Virtual
+The MoU for promotion of education was signed by

-University of Pakistan Dr Naveed Akhtar Malik and Rector Maldives National University Dr Muhammad Latif.
+and Rector Maldives National University Dr Muhammad Latif.

 Pakistan, Maldives sign 6 MoUs to further consolidate bilateral ties

-MALE (Maldives) July 25 (APP): Pakistan and Maldives
+MALE (Maldives), July 25 (APP): Pakistan and Maldives